jc1925/HelloWorld/README.md

 ## Hello World App

 ### App Description
 This is a simple app that has a text field, a text box, and 3 buttons.
-You can use the text field to enter text for the text box, and use the 3 buttons to change update the text box's text, change the text box's text color, and change the background color.
+You can use the text field to enter any text for the text box, and use the 3 buttons to change update the text box's text, change the text box's text color, and change the background color.
 To restore to the original setting, simply tap on the background.

 ### App Walk-though
 <img src="https://www.imgurupload.com/images/2019/12/25/hello-world-app-demo.gif" width=200><br>